dnsimple/dnsimple-support/content/articles/domains-be.markdown

 ## Changing the Contact for a .BE domain {#trade}

-We don't currently support changing the registrant.
+Changing the registrant requires a `TRADE` operation with the registry and the payment of an additional fee.
 Please contact us at [support@dnsimple.com](mailto:support@dnsimple.com), or through the [contact page](https://dnsimple.com/contact) for further assistance.

 ## Transferring a .BE domain {#transferring}